 VAT – Trade between Ireland and Great Britain

-For Value-Added Tax (VAT) purposes, imports are goods arriving into the European Union (EU) VAT area.
-The EU VAT area includes Northern Ireland but excludes Great Britain (GB).
+For Value-Added Tax (VAT) purposes, exports are goods directly dispatched to a destination outside the European Union (EU) VAT area.
+This now includes Great Britain.

-You will have to declare each importation to Revenue using a customs import declaration.
-The declaration is submitted electronically using Revenue’s Automated Import System (AIS).
+You will need to declare each export to Revenue using a customs export declaration.
+The declaration is submitted electronically using Revenue’s Automated Entry Processing (AEP) System.